Quique Costas

-Enrique "Quique" Álvarez Costas ([ˈkike ˈkostas]; born 16 January 1947) is a Spanish retired football defender and coach.
+Enrique "Quique" Álvarez Costas ([ˈkike ˈkostas]; born 16 January 1947) is a Spanish former professional football defensive midfielder and manager.

 He played 229 La Liga matches over the course of 11 seasons (nine goals), in representation of Celta and Barcelona.

-Costas began a lengthy managerial career in the late 80s, mainly being in charge of Barcelona B.
+Costas began a lengthy coaching career in the late 80s, mainly being in charge of Barcelona B.

 Club career

-Born in Vigo, Galicia, Costas began his professional career with local RC Celta de Vigo in 1965.
-He played 26 Segunda División games in his first season, including both legs of the La Liga playoff promotion against CE Sabadell FC.
+Born in Vigo, Galicia, Costas began his professional career with local club RC Celta de Vigo in 1965.
+He appeared in 26 Segunda División games in his first season, including both legs of the La Liga playoff promotion against CE Sabadell FC.

-After solid performances in the 1970–71 campaign, Costas moved to league powerhouse FC Barcelona after 183 competitive appearances.
-Almost never an undisputed starter he was still used regularly, and helped the Catalans to the 1979 conquest of the UEFA Cup Winners' Cup in his penultimate year.
+Costas was essential to the first team in the 1970–71 campaign, playing every minute as Celta finished sixth and qualified for the UEFA Cup for the first time in its history.
+In summer 1971, after 185 competitive appearances, he signed with fellow top-flight side FC Barcelona.
+Almost never an undisputed starter, he was still used regularly, and helped the Catalans to win the 1978–79 edition of the UEFA Cup Winners' Cup.

 Costas took up coaching afterwards, eventually managing Barcelona's B side on three occasions.
-On one of them he coincided with his son Quique Álvarez, a La Masia youth product and also a defender, who went on to play with success for Villarreal CF; he had another son, Óscar, who occupied the same position and competed mainly in the second and third tiers.
+On one of them he coincided with his son Quique Álvarez, a La Masia youth product and also a defender, who went on to play with success for Villarreal CF; he had another son, Óscar, who occupied the same position and competed mainly in the second tier and the Segunda División B.